project-mirrors/forgejo-helm/README.md

     existingSecret: forgejo-admin-secret
 ```

-To delete the admin user, set `username` or `password` to an empty value and delete the user in the UI.
+To delete the admin user, set `gitea.admin.username` to an empty value and delete the user in the UI. `gitea.admin.existingSecret` must also be unset.

 Whether you use the existing Secret or specify a username and password directly, there are three modes for how the admin user password is created or set.